-Student and faculty access to retail Microsoft software through the Microsoft Developer Network Academic Alliance (MSDNAA) program and MathType software through an HSSEAS download service are available at no charge.
+Students and faculty have access to retail Microsoft software through the Microsoft Developer Network Academic Alliance (MSDNAA) program, and MathType software through an HSSEAS download service, at no charge.
 Faculty and staff have access to Microsoft Office software at no charge through the HSSEAS download service and the Microsoft Consolidated Campus Agreement (MCCA).
 Autodesk and Dreamspark programs offer additional software at no charge to all UCLA students.

-UCLA Academic Technology Services (ATS) operates high-performance computer clusters that provide cluster hosting services to campus researchers in a way that effectively manages the limited highend data center space on campus.
+UCLA Academic Technology Services (ATS) operates high-performance computer clusters that offer cluster hosting services to campus researchers in a way that effectively manages the limited high-end data center space on campus.
 They offer help to researchers who need assistance in numerically intensive computing by speeding up long-running serial or parallel programs or by parallelizing existing serial code.
 A UCLA Grid Portal and other high-performance computing resources are also available.